jfranco1701/DietTracker/docs/README.md

 * I can select a user from the list and make updates, disable the account or delete it.

 #### As an admin user, I want to initiate a database update from the USDA REST API, so I can keep my local copy current.
-* I can view a list of all the system users.
-* I can select a user from the list and make updates, disable the account or delete it.
+* I can click the "Update" button which will initiate the update of food data.

 # Mis-user Stories